 China’s Huawei Technologies is making another attempt at cracking the Brazilian smartphone market with the launch of two high-end handsets by the end of this month.
 The Brazilian smartphone market is the fourth largest market in the world, and the company has been trying to enter it since a long time.
 It has made some cheaper offerings earlier, but they went down the drain.

 This company is now planning to enter the Brazil market with its premium P30 series smartphones.
-It is expecting that this move will take Huawei beyond its present role as a supplier of cellular network equipment in Brazil and challenge Lenovo Group’s Motorola and Samsung Electronics, the two brands that are dominating Brazilian market from a long time.
+Needless to say, this phone is great for playing mobile games (in portuguese Jogos Para Celular) It is expecting that this move will take Huawei beyond its present role as a supplier of cellular network equipment in Brazil and challenge Lenovo Group’s Motorola and Samsung Electronics, the two brands that are dominating Brazilian market from a long time.

 Ketrina Dunagan, Huawei’s Vice President of marketing for the Americans has stated in an email to Reuters that the Brazilian market has very significant opportunities for Huawei and as a company, we have a pretty strong portfolio which will satisfy the expectations from consumers.
 Huawei’s plans for Brazil underscore the improvement of Chinese companies expanding in consumer and technology sectors of Latin America moving beyond the infrastructures and commodities.